SHEscher/research-project/research-project-comprehensive/{{cookiecutter.project_slug}}/code/README.md

 Both files will be read out by the script in `./code/{{ cookiecutter.project_slug }}/configs.py` (or `./code/Rscripts/configs.R` for R).
 Keep both config toml files and the script in the places where they are.

-To use your configs in your python scripts, do the following:
+To use your configs in your `Python` scripts, do the following:

 ```python
 from {{ cookiecutter.project_slug }}.configs import config, paths